pvico/RX-Dual-Power/README.md

 ##

-<sub><sup id="note5">5</sup> Using a 2S LiPo as MAIN PWR and a 2S LiFe as STBY PWR is **not** such a case: if you use strategy #2, the LiPo will discharge down to about 7.2 before the LiFe takes over.
-Then as the LiFe starts to discharge, it will alternate between the LiPo and the LiFe and they will discharge in parallel, keeping the same voltage.
-This can bring the LiPo to a dangerously low voltage and it could be damaged.</sub><br/>
-<sub><sup id="note6">6</sup> Below minimum voltage only applies to a battery.
-A BEC is never below minimum voltage: it is either above minimum voltage (> 4.8V) or considered disconnected (< 4.8V).</sub><br/>
-<sub><sup id="note9a">9a</sup> Most servos are not HV and have a maximum voltage of 6V, some as low as 5.5V.
-HV servos usually have a max voltage of 8.4V but some are limited to 7.4V.
-In this last case use a 2S LiFe instead of a 2S LiPo.
-Check the specifications of your servos !</sub><br/>
-<sub><sup id="note9b">9b</sup> There are other possibilities.
-For example a 3-6S LiPo or LiFe and a BEC as MAIN PWR and a 3-6S LiPo or LiFe and a BEC as STBY PWR.
-If the BEC powering MAIN PWR is set for a higher voltage than STBY PWR's BEC, using strategy #2 is perfectly ok.</sub><br/>
 <sub><sup id="note10">10</sup> A stack of 8 round magnets of size 12x5mm will be detected when it is about 3cm (1 1/4") from the sensor.
 Be very careful when adding magnets to the stack: the pull force is very strong and they break really easily.</sub><br/>
 <sub><sup id="note11">11</sup> If this is inconvenient due to the PCB location in the model, you still have the option of disconnecting **both** power sources from the PCB.</sub><br/>
 <sub><sup id="note12a">12a</sup> When powered off, the very small remaining current will be drawn from the highest voltage source.
 As an example, for an electric model using the ESC's BEC and the BEC voltage is lower than the backup battery, then the RX Dual Power will draw this current from the STBY PWR battery.
 The main power drive battery, if remaining connected, will only provide the *quiescent current* of the ESC and its associated BEC (probably a few micro-amps as well).
 Even if the STBY PWR battery is very small (300mAh) and it provides the power off current, it should last the whole flight session and probably the following day as well *provided there was never a condition where it was used in flight*</sub>